 Our compilation of average email open rates and click-through rate data.
 What's a good open rate for email?
 Read the best email statistics sources to benchmark your email campaigns in your industry sector

 Fortunately, there are a number of good options to benchmark email response across different sectors.
 The best stats sources are compilations by email marketing service providers who produce statistics across their clients' campaigns.
-We have grouped the stats into the four top questions asked:
+We have grouped the stats into the top eight questions asked including:

 For the most meaningful comparisons, we need to go beyond industry averages and drill down to the comparison of email types.
 For example, transactional emails such as a welcome sequence tend to have much higher interaction and click-through rates than a regular newsletter.